Weekend Getaways

 The Los Angeles skyline from Griffith Park at sunset.
 (Photo: Getty Images)

-As always, check for travel restrictions and closures before planning your trip.
+As always, check for travel guidelines and closures before planning your trip.

 Friday: Hit the Beach, Boardwalk and Pier

 Grab your distressed denim and bathing suit, because your first day in L.A. is all about those laid-back California beach vibes.
-Start in Venice Beach, where you can grab coffee or enjoy a sit-down breakfast at Gjusta — arguably one of the best bakeries in L.A. — or the Rose Venice, which can only be described as lavender-oat-milk-latte chic.
+Start in Venice Beach, where you can grab coffee or enjoy a sit-down breakfast at Gjusta — arguably one of the best bakeries in L.A.

-Spend your morning and early afternoon in Venice and Santa Monica, checking out a few iconic points of interest, including the Venice Beach Boardwalk, Santa Monica Pier and Third Street Promenade.
+Spend your morning and early afternoon in Venice and Santa Monica, checking out a few iconic points of interest, including the Venice Beach Boardwalk, Santa Monica Pier, and Third Street Promenade.
 Not one for crowds?
 Skip the Venice and Santa Monica bustle and instead lay out in Playa del Rey, a locals’ beach where you can actually find parking.

 Shoreline at Manhattan Beach.

-The shoreline at Manhattan Beach.
+See the shoreline at Manhattan Beach.
 (Photo: Getty Images)

 Saturday: Head for the (Beverly) Hills and Hit Up WeHo